-Then Timur argued with leaders of his army over whether to risk war with the Ottoman Turks – who by now had a reputation as conquerors for Islam.
-His subordinates reminded him that the Ottoman forces outnumbered his own.
+Then Timur argued with leaders of his army over whether to risk war with the Ottoman Turks, who ruled in Asia Minor and had a reputation as conquerors for Islam.
+Timur's subordinates reminded him that the Ottoman forces outnumbered his own.
 He is said to have retorted that only God gives victory and that this has nothing to do with the numbers.
 Timur believed that with guile he could defeat the Ottoman Turks despite their superior numbers.
 Timur did not want to appear to be the instigator of war against another Muslim power that had warred successfully against Christians.
 Instead, he started what in appearance were negotiations with the Ottoman sultan, Bayezid (son of Murad I).
 Timur demanded two thousands camel loads of butter and two thousand tents.
 He demanded that he (Timur) be declared a sultan, that he be recognized in Ottoman mosques, that his money be the sole legal tender and that Bayezid's sons serve with him as hostages.
 Bayezid saw Timur's demands as outrageous and prepared for battle, calling for more troops from his vassals in conquered Christian lands.

-Meanwhile some holding power in Christendom were interested in Timur, an interest first aroused by his expansion westward in the direction of the Turks --seen by the Europeans as an enemy of Christianity.
-There was hope among these Christians that Timur could help the Christians in the Holy Lands by attacking the Turks from the rear.
-From England, France and Castile friendly messages were sent to Timur, and Timur responded with interest.
+Meanwhile, some who were in power in Christendom were interested in Timur, an interest first aroused by his expansion westward in the direction of the Turks – seen by the Europeans as an enemy of Christianity.
+There was hope among these Christians that Timur could help the Christians in the Holy Land by attacking the Turks from the rear.
+From England, France and Castile friendly messages went to Timur, and Timur responded with interest.
 Timur was interested in promoting trade.

 Timur returned to Samarkand in 1404.
 He planned next for an expedition to China – unfinished business if he were trying to emulate Genghis Khan.
 He questioned merchants from China about conditions there, and in 1405, at the age of sixty-nine, he and his army departed for China.
-On route to China he died.
-The expedition turned around.
-Timur's body was returned to Samarkand, and it was embalmed and buried in an ebony casket in a tomb.
+On route he died.
+The expedition, with Timur's body, turned around.
+At Samarkand Timur was embalmed and buried in an ebony casket in a tomb.

-Timur, as was custom, had divided his empire among his sons – between two sons and a grandson.
-But his sons quarreled, and for ten years they warred against each other.
+Timur, as was custom, had divided his empire among his descendants – two sons and a grandson.
+His sons quarreled, and for ten years they warred against each other.
 The younger son, Shah Rokh, emerged supreme.
 But family strife was to continue through the century, and Timur's empire would disintegrate.